 Bitcoin also has several other public image problems.
-Because users can send transactions anonymously (or at least pseudonymously), BTC has been associated with crime.
+Because users can send transactions anonymously (or at least pseudonymously), there is an association between BTC and crime.
 Bitcoin was the primary currency of the illicit deep-web “Silk Road” network, which sold everything from marijuana to hired hits.

-However, as BTC has continued to grow in popularity, it is increasingly used for legitimate purposes.
+However, as BTC is growing in popularity, it is increasingly used for legitimate purposes.
 As such, its criminal associations have arguably grown less influential.

 People also criticize Bitcoin for its slow transaction speeds.
 This is an issue that its community of miners has not been able to address meaningfully.
 The network processes roughly 4.6 transactions per second.
 By comparison, credit card issuer Visa processes roughly 1,700 transactions per second.